Population and Health Sciences Faculty

 Aside from loving statistics, Dr. Little is a classical music devotee who sings in a number of choirs in Ann Arbor.
 He also enjoys playing mediocre golf in the summer and cross-country skiing in the winter.

-Clinical Assistant Professor, Health Behavior & Health Education
+Clinical Assistant Professor, Health Behavior & Health Equity

 Faculty Director of Public Scholarship, National Center for Institutional Diversity

-Dr. Lopez teaches HBHE 591 - Planning and Implementing Health Promotion Programs, a course in the Health Behavior and Health Education series of electives for the online MPH program.
+Dr. Lopez teaches HBHEQ 591 - Planning and Implementing Health Promotion Programs, a course in the Health Behavior & Health Equity series of electives for the online MPH program.

 In his spare time, Dr. Lopez enjoys spending time with his family, writing, and writing about writing.